CGCL-codes/VulCNN/README.md

 paper, we focus on detecting vulnerability in C/C++, therefore, we only select functions written in C/C++ in SARD.
 Data obtained from SARD consists of 12,303 vulnerable functions and 21,057 non-vulnerable functions.

 Moreover, since the synthetic programs in SARD may not be realistic, we collect another dataset from real-world software.
 For real-world vulnerabilities, we consider National Vulnerability Database (NVD) (https://nvd.nist.gov) as our collection source.
 We finally obtain 1,384 vulnerable functions that belong to different open-source software written in C/C++.
-For real-world non-vulnerable functions, we randomly select a part of the dataset in [42] which contains non-vulnerable functions from several open- source projects.
+For real-world non-vulnerable functions, we randomly select a part of the dataset in *"Deep learning-based vulnerable function detection: A benchmark"* which contains non-vulnerable functions from several open- source projects.
 Our final dataset consists of 13,687 vulnerable functions and 26,970 non-vulnerable functions.